Portland city commissioner who wants to defund the police called 911 on Lyft driver

 PORTLAND ELECTION UNREST REROUTES EMERGENCY SERVICES AS DESTRUCTIVE CROWDS BLOCK STREET ACCESS

 The dispatcher explained that it's Frost's property, no crimes were committed, and only she can order another Lyft.
-Officers were sent nonetheless.
+Officers were sent to the scene.

 Lyft currently recommends that drivers keep windows down while a passenger is in the car to ensure air circulation and mitigate the spread of coronavirus.